Make or Buy Analysis: A Comprehensive Guide for Manufacturers

 By improving the visibility of data within an organization, Drawer helps to break down departmental silos in order to improve communication and information sharing.
 This assists in the make-or-buy analysis, as understanding the up-to-date and relevant production data generated by manufacturers better provides context on the organization’s current capacity for production, a key point in making a make-or-buy decision.
 Additionally functions such as the tagging feature allow users to sort, note, and share information from the production process, and the linking of quality data from both internal and external production can improve supplier audits.

 In these ways, CADDi Drawer provides additional context within the manufacturing environment, empowering users to make both short and long term decisions within the production and procurement processes.
+See it in action by signing up for a demo.

-Understanding Make-or-Buy Analysis
+Understanding Make or Buy Analysis

 Make-or-buy analysis is a strategic decision-making tool used by manufacturers to assess the costs and benefits of producing a component or product internally versus purchasing it from an external supplier.
 This analysis takes into account various quantitative and qualitative factors, including cost, capacity, quality, and control, to determine the most cost-effective and efficient method of sourcing.

-Steps for Conducting Make-or-Buy Analysis
+Steps for Conducting Make or Buy Analysis

 The make-or-buy decision process involves several critical steps, each requiring careful consideration and analysis: